What is a pulmonary embolism?

 (COPD), high blood pressure, stroke, and inflammatory bowel disease

-Certain medicines, such birth control pills and estrogen replacement therapy
+Certain medicines, such as birth control pills and estrogen replacement therapy

 During and after pregnancy, including after cesarean section

 What are the symptoms of a pulmonary embolism?